1978

 reported to exist.

 780720A 20th July: Dallas, Texas, Fairmont Hotel, Suite 2100.
-Unverified Jam-session incl.
+Unverified jam-session incl.

 - Do You Think I Really Care 1 (MJ/KR/RW)

-- High And Lonesome 1 (Jimmy Reed/Jimmy Bracken)
+- High And Lonesome 1 (Jimmy Reed)

-- High And Lonesome 2 (Jimmy Reed/Jimmy Bracken)
+- High And Lonesome 2 (Jimmy Reed)

-- High And Lonesome 3 (Jimmy Reed/Jimmy Bracken)
+- High And Lonesome 3 (Jimmy Reed)

 - Little Rain (Jimmy Reed/Ewart Abner)